swift-conductor/conductor-docs/docs/documentation/configuration/workflowdef/index.md

 ### Default Input with `inputTemplate`

-* `inputTemplate` allows you to define default input values, which can optionally be overridden at runtime (when the workflow is invoked).
+- `inputTemplate` allows you to define default input values, which can optionally be overridden at runtime (when the workflow is invoked).
-* Eg: In your Workflow Definition, you can define your inputTemplate as:
+- Example: In your Workflow Definition, you can define your inputTemplate as:

 ```json
 "inputTemplate": {